planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 	tiles.shp
 	tiles.shx

-These basically correspond to the files needed to define a shapefile, plus a couple of additional ones.
-The shapefile contains the index that makes it faster to know which tile files are needed for a given request, depending on the area covered.
-You can open in your favorite GIS and you will see it contains something like this:
+These files include the index shapefile, which helps identify which tiles will satisfy a given request, and a couple of additional files.
+If you preview the index shapefile in you GIS application it should look similar to the following:

 .. figure:: imgs/qgisindex.jpg

-The associated table looks like this:
+The :guilabel:`location` field in the associated attribute table points to the file that contains the actual image data for each geometry.

 .. figure:: imgs/qgisindex2.jpg

-The *location* field points to the file that contains the actual image data for each geometry.

-Configuration parameters can be found in the .properties file, which should have a content like the following one.
+Configuration parameters are listed in the <name>.properties file, which should include content similar to the following:

 .. code-block:: console